KeeVeeGames/OKColor.gml/README.md

 For example, two colors that only differs in `hue`, won't be consistent for our eye and seems like they have different `saturation`/`value` also, despite having the same ones in the code.
 The `hue` itself is also not ideal: it distributes colors unevenly, meaning adding the same amount of hue to different colors won't "move" them to the same distance in the color wheel.
 To overcome these issues many attempts were made to create a perceptually correct color model with the most recent one being the "OK" family of color models.

 OKLab is the parental starting point and is based on another perceptual model named CIELab fixing some of its flaws.
-OKLCH is another member of the family and just a representation of OKLab in a "cylindrical" form, meaning it has the same relation to OKLab as HSV has to RGB, acting as its better alternative. `L` represents `lightness` as the loose analogue of `value` in HSV, `C` is the `chroma` which is equal to `saturation` and `H` as in the `hue`.
+OKLCH is another member of the family and just a representation of OKLab in a "cylindrical" form, meaning it has the same relation to OKLab as HSV has to RGB, acting as its better alternative.
+Where `L` represents `lightness` as the loose analogue of `value` in HSV, `C` is the `chroma` which is equal to `saturation` and `H` as in the `hue`.

 > [!NOTE]
 > Provided examples may read incorrectly if you have a badly calibrated display and or non-trichromatic color vision.